willyelm/reactriot2017-sketchyfriends/README.md

 # Sketchy Friends
-a realtime game built with React.
-Draw something awesome and make your friend guess.
+a realtime game built with React. ( Desktop Only ) Draw something awesome and make your friend guess.
 Player with the most points wins!

 ![Sketchy Friends](/sketchyfriends.gif?raw=true "Sketchy Friends")